 Now you've got three questions to ponder.
 First, you need to consider how long your body will hold up to the punishment you inflict on it every day.
 Are your feet and back screaming in protest every night, probably because you stood on a concrete floor all day?
 Can you barely stagger out of bed and into the shower each morning?
 Can your fingers and hands continue to perform intricate scissoring work on multiple dogs every day?
-That's Question #1.
+That's question one.

-Question #2 deals with the quality of your grooming work, and indirectly leads into Question #3.
+Question two deals with the quality of your grooming work, and indirectly leads into question three.
 First, are you turning out good-looking dogs that haven't been traumatized by their ordeal, er, experience?
-Or have you rushed through your grooms, nicking dogs' faces left and right, and clipping the pooches so closely they get razor burn?
+Or have you rushed through your grooms, nearly-nicking dogs' faces left and right?
 If so, you're not likely to keep your clients very long, and you could even be on the receiving end of a lawsuit.
 If that's the case, we hope you've got your liability insurance in place.

 Or let's say you've got good basic grooming skills, but this grooming shop seems to attract owners that want frou-frou cuts you're not familiar with.
 You're not getting much money out of those pets, either.
 The bottom line: All other things being equal, if you're not making it financially as a groomer, you'll be browsing the Help Wanted ads pretty soon.